-Avoiding LASIK SurgeryLASIK is an effective vision correction option, but some patients are unable or unwilling to undergo laser eye surgery.
+An Alternative to LASIK SurgeryLASIK is an effective vision correction option, but some patients are unable or unwilling to undergo laser eye surgery.
 Ortho-k allows these patients to experience improved vision without surgical treatment.

 Contact a Skilled Eye Doctor About Your Vision Correction Options